-A friendly fellow sent in a wonderful pre-purchase question that I'm sure many other newcomers to the audio interface world are curious about too.
+A friendly fellow sent in a wonderful pre-purchase question about direct monitoring that I'm sure many other newcomers to the audio interface world are curious about too.
 It's a fun ride, so please read along as we learn about...

 Before you even read this, you can rest easy knowing it had a happy ending: "I purchased the unit.
 Aside from an issue where I had some latency in recording (had to change the driver from Windows type to ASIO), it works very well and the sound is great!"